vaheedsk36/login-application/README.md

+## Node.js Short Project - 01

-## Project Name
+- Project Name : ```login-application```
-login-application

-## About

 - This project is a basic login application
-- The prime focus of this project was on the backend
+- This project is majorly focused on using EJS and Express in the backend
-- Express with EJS is used in this project